msupply-foundation/conforma-server/documentation/Data-View-Filters.md

 Which would return this output based on the original response data: `MedPack, General Manufacturers`

-That value is (automatically) stored in a field called "manufacturer_list_filter_data" on the "product" table, with that value in it for this record, which is much more suitable for filtering.
+That value is (automatically) stored in a field called "manufacturer_list_filter_data" on the "product" table, which is much more suitable for filtering.

 Note that it is entirely possible to create *multiple* filter data columns for a single original data column if there's several data elements in it that you wish to filter by.
 For example, for an ingredients list, you might want a "names" and a "types" filter data column from a single response object.

 Tip: every response type has a "text" field, and often this value will be sufficient to create a filterable data source.

-Remember that, like `value_expression`, evaluator expressions can perform database lookups, so you can do thing like making certain columns filterable based on data elsewhere in the database (e.g. a table of users might display the organisations they belong to -- this can be filtered using a suitable `filter_expression`).
+Remember that, like `value_expression`, evaluator expressions can perform database lookups, so you can do things like making certain columns filterable based on data elsewhere in the database (e.g. a table of users might display the organisations they belong to -- this can be filtered using a suitable `filter_expression`).

-### Creating filter data with multiple values
+#### Creating filter data with multiple values

 You will have noticed the above example created a comma-delimited string of values.
 This is the preferred way to represent multi-value data in filter definitions, as it's much easier to create database queries to partially match seperate substrings than it is to search inside arrays.
-As to how the filters parse these strings, please see the ["delimiter" property below](#link???).
+As to how the filters parse these strings, please see the ["delimiter" property below](#options-list).

-### How is Filter data generated?
+#### How is Filter data generated?

 There is a script, `generateFilterDataFields.ts` that can create and update all filter data columns.
 The script scans the system for existing filter data columns and updates them or creates new ones based on what's in the `data_view_column_definitions` table.
 It can also (optionally) regenerate ALL values for existing filter_data fields.
+(Note that if the column definitions have been removed, the generated "filterData" fields will be removed from the database.)

 Currently, the only time the app automatically runs it is as an option on the [modifyRecord](List-of-Action-plugins.md#modify-record) action, which ensures that new records automatically have filter data generated for them.